Do not encourage coyotes or foxes by feeding them!

-Keep pet food and water dishes inside.
+- Keep pet food and watering dishes inside, especially at night.

 - Do not allow spillage to accumulate outside bird feeders.

 - Keep grills and barbecues clean.
 Even the smallest food scraps may attract coyotes or foxes.

 - Do not keep garbage cans outside if possible.

 - Use welded wire to exclude animals from underneath decks.

 - Keep small dogs and cats on leashes and stay with your pets while outside, especially during the evening and early morning.

 - Coyotes are creatures of habit.
 If you encounter a coyote the same place and same time while walking your pet, you may want to change your path or time of your walk.

 Coyotes and red foxes typically prefer to be as far away from man as possible, because man is a predator.
 However, loss of habit from man’s constant expansion has left them little choice as to where they call home.
 If a coyote or fox den is in your backyard and you want them to move on, we recommend the following to make them feel uncomfortable and unsafe.